Dear reader of ADxS.org, please excuse the disruption.

 Even in healthy people, there are typical differences in the cortisol response to stress in that one group reacts with an increased cortisol response and one group with a flattened cortisol response, regardless of the type of stressor.
 See 4.4 for sources.

-According to this view, this stress phenotype determines which ADHD subtype an ADHD sufferer develops.
-The stress phenotype based on healthy people ultimately only uses different terms instead of the ADHD subtypes commonly used for ADHD sufferers.
+According to this view, this stress phenotype determines which ADHD subtype a person with ADHD develops.
+The stress phenotype based on healthy people ultimately only uses different terms instead of the ADHD subtypes commonly used for people with ADHD.

 One study found that temperament could explain about 20% of ADHD-HI symptomatology.10 Unfortunately, the study did not differentiate between ADHD-HI and ADHD-I and apparently only examined the ADHD-HI subtype.
 Nevertheless, we believe that we can interpret the result as tending to confirm a correlation between character traits and ADHD-HI subtype symptoms.